By Chess.com

 Key Takeaways

-Magnus Trainer - Train Chess is a divisive games app that is available.
-With a 4.1/5 rating from 21.6K reviews, it receives mixed feedback from users.
+Magnus Trainer - Train Chess is an established games app that is available.
+With a 4.1/5 rating from 21.6K reviews, it shows polarized user reception.
 Users particularly appreciate effective learning content, though frequent app crashes remains a common concern.